 Feather bundles or ‘Talking Feathers’ play a very important role in our Indigenous Nations.
 Sharing circles are now used widely in our school systems and workplaces and feather bundles are also traditionally used by individuals to direct medicines in spiritual and physical healing and cleansing (ex: smudging).
 All of these teachings are visited in our workshops.

 As of fall 2016, each school board in Ontario has a position that is designated to support the implementation of the Ontario First Nation, Métis, and Inuit Education Policy Framework.
 School boards within Ontario now have an 'Indigenous Lead' who should be an Indigenous person holding the capacity to provide authentic Indigenous worldviews.

 For educators looking for funding and resources like this workshop, please contact your school board and access the funding that is available for Indigenous studies.

-We only ask that you cover the cost of our materials and travel.
-To collect and clean local feathers in this quantity is very hard work and materials such as hide are very expensive.
+You must cover the cost of our materials, time and travel.
+In my case, to collect and clean feathers in this quantity is very hard work and materials such as hide are very expensive.
 Please do not ask an Indigenous Elder or Knowledgekeeper to teach in your classroom without offering an honorarium.
 To learn more about procedure and honorariums, click here for an excellent document by Carleton University.